-Supervisor Email: Supervisor Phone: jdoa@rescue.com (444) 444-4444 Harding Course (Copy from Competency Table) List Associated ACEND Competencies and Accompanying Performance Indicators for Harding Course (Copy from Competency Table) List the supporting materials that best demonstrates how you met the associated ACEND competencies and accompanying performance indicators at the required level.
-Supporting Materials for Experiences include Assignments, projects, reports, presentations, educational materials, etc. Narrative: Describe your experience/task and describe how your supporting materials demonstrate that you met the associated ACEND competencies and accompanying performance indicators at the required level.
-Hours dedicated to experience /task FCS 6201: Supervised Experiential Learning in Community and Public Health Nutrition 3.1 Directs the production and distribution of quantity and quality food products.
-(D) 3.1.1 Manages or oversees the planning, designing and coordination of meals to ensure delivery of nutritionally sound meals.
-(D) 3.1.2 Analyzes the workflow design and makes recommendations for Sample Cycle Menu with nutrition analysis I was responsible for preparing monthly menus and ensuring menus were compliant with USDA requirements.
-This demonstrates that I met the associated ACEND competencies and accompanying performance indicators at the required level by 700 hours
+Supervisor Name: Jane Doe Supervisor Email: Supervisor Phone: jdoa@rescue.com (444) 444-4444 Hours Harding List Associated ACEND List the supporting Narrative: Describe your Course (Copy dedicated Competencies and materials that best experience/task and from Accompanying demonstrates how you describe how your to Competency Performance met the associated supporting materials experience Table) Indicators for Harding ACEND competencies demonstrate that you met /task the associated ACEND Course and accompanying (Copy from performance indicators competencies and Competency Table) at the required level. accompanying performance indicators at Supporting Materials for the required level.
+Experiences include...
+Assignments, projects, reports, presentations, educational materials, etc. FCS 6201: 700 hours 3.1 Sample Cycle Menu with I was responsible for Supervised Directs the production nutrition analysis preparing monthly menus and distribution of Experiential and ensuring menus were Learning in quantity and quality compliant with USDA Community food products.
+(D) requirements.
+This and Public 3.1.1 Manages or demonstrates that I met Health oversees the planning, the associated ACEND Nutrition designing and competencies and coordination of meals accompanying to ensure delivery of performance indicators at nutritionally sound the required level by... meals.
+(D) 3.1.2 Analyzes the workflow design and makes recommendations for

 modifications or

 approves for

 implementation.
 (D)

 3.1.3 Communicates

 the organization's

 mission and how work

 activities impact the

 services and

 organization.
 (D)

 3.1.4 Establishes and

 analyzes policies and

 performance

 measures for quality

 and quantity of work.

 (D)

 3.1.5 Implements

 systems to report on

 local, state and federal

 compliance.
 (D)

 3.1.6 Directs and

 analyzes the

 evaluation of

 foodservice

 production and

 services to inform,

 change, and/or

 budget resources and

 department or

 corporate direction.

 (D)

 3.1.7 Establishes a

 culture that is ethical

 and free of safety and

 health hazards.
 (D)

 3.1.8 Investigates and

 optimizes

 opportunities to

 reduce the

 environmental carbon

 footprint of

 foodservice

 operations and to

 enhance

 sustainability.
-(D)

-Sustamasmity.
 (D)